 Now, as I say this to you out loud on a podcast episode where hundreds of you are going to listen to it, is there a little bit of hesitancy?
 Yeah.
 That you might judge me because I never go on field trips with my kids?
 Does that make them sad?
 Yeah, it does.
 But I have made an honest and authentic choice that I believe is what’s best for our family.

-If you do those two things, I promise you, you will see more success in your business and in your work-life balance, because you will be focused on the things that truly matter.
+If you do those two things, I promise you will see more success in your business and in your work-life balance, because you will be focused on the things that truly matter.
 And you will start letting go of the things that do not.

 This is about a third of one of the lessons inside of The Good Start Game Plan.
 There are nearly 50 lessons inside The Good Start Game Plan.
-This is one from the very first module where we talk about your, actually, this is one of the second modules, excuse me, where we talk about boundaries and how we need boundaries, and how do we keep those boundaries in order to keep that work-life balance that is so, so essential.
-To us as Latter-day Saint women.
+This is the second module where we talk about boundaries and how we need boundaries, and how do we keep those boundaries in order to keep that work-life balance that is so, so essential to us as Latter-day Saint women.
 I know that your family and your kids are important to you.
-And so is your business and that’s okay.
-And I would love to help you find that balance.
+But, so is your business and that’s okay.
+I would love to help you find that balance.

 As a quick reminder, The Good Start Game Plan is currently $149 and it will go up to $249 on July 10th.
 I would love to have you join me there.
 I would love to help you build a firm foundation for your business to work through your mindset, your boundaries, your organization.
-I would love to help you discover that superpower and then find out what problems your target market has and create a solution for them.
+I would love to help you discover your superpower and then find out what problems your target market has and create a solution for them.
 That is my goal with this e-course, and I would love to have you join me there at TheGoodnessSquad.com/goodstartgameplan.

 You Might Also Like: